 Wire or mail fraud encompasses a broad category of offenses that the federal government frequently uses in prosecuting white collar crimes in which the Internet or the mail is used as part of the alleged criminal activity.
 United States Code section 1343 defines wire and mail fraud.
 Essentially, the government has to prove:

-- That the defendant voluntarily and intentionally created or participated in a scheme to defraud another out of money
+- That the defendant voluntarily and intentionally created or participated in a scheme to defraud another out of money or property

 - That the defendant did so with the intent to defraud